Important Notice

 - If no ID appears after entering the command, but

-lsusbshows the device, please try a different host computer or change the host computer's operating system.
+lsusbshows the device, please try a different host computer or a different host computer operating system.

 If multiple IDs appear, please select the ID corresponding to your mainboard's MCU model.